charliecpeterson/H2_software/HLL/python/README.md

 conda activate mypython3.7
 ```

 This will create a python env, version 3.7, with the name `mypython3.7`.
 Then it will activate the new environment.
 From here you can install any package you want with `conda install` or `pip install`.
+Do **NOT** user ``--user` with pip in this case.
+You want the package to install in the conda env, not in $HOME/.local

 ```
 conda activate mypython3.7
 conda install scipy=0.15.0
+pip install matplotlib
 ```

 By default, conda envs are install in `$HOME/.conda` directories.
 You can create env in other directories by